BreakingBytes/breakingbytes.github.io/content/oauth2-and-openid-connect.md

         https://identity-provider/authorize/

     * The authorization URL is very picky.
 It must include a the following query string parameters:

             "client_id": <client-id>,
             "state": <optional>,
             "response_type": "code",
             "redirect_uri": <redirect_uri>,
             "scope": "read write email name"

     * The authorization can also include the desired scopes including any additional claims about the user such as: `email`, `name`, `given_name`, `family_name`, `openid`, _etc._ that can be retrieved in the ID token from the `/identity-provider/userinfo/` endpoint.
     * Optionally, the authorization request should also contain a unique `state` code, a string of any length, used to prevent cross site forgery request.
 It's up to the client to save the state sent in the request, to validate it with the state returned in the response from the authorization server.
     * Optionally there may be an `approval_prompt` parameter that can be provided and set to either `force` or `auto`.
 If not set, and there is a "skip authorization" checkbox in the app registration form which is disabled, then the default may be `force` which may ask users to authenticate everytime.
-To only ask users to authenticate the first time, use `auto`.
+To only ask users to authenticate the first time, try `auto`.
-* xyz-app will ask the user for credentials if their credentials are not already cached in the user's browser.
+    * The identity provider will ask the user for their credentials if not already cached in the user's browser.
     * Depending on the `approval_prompt` parameter or the "skip authorization" checkbox, the user may be prompted to authorize the token, with a list of the claims and scopes that the token is requesting.
     * The authorization service returns a code and the state submitted by the client.
 The code can then be exchanged for an access token.

 3. The redirect URI on the client side has 10 minutes, and one attempt to exchange the authorization code for an access token.
 This request is sent as a